 #1.Diamond Archery Infinite Edge Pro Bow

-Also the draw length is extended to 31 inches for those who need a longer draw.
-The new cam system also allows for a really smoothly draw cycle that is clearly better than other brands similarly priced.
+Also, the draw length is extended to 31 inches for those who need a longer draw.
+The new cam system also allows for a really smooth draw cycle that is clearly better than other brands similarly priced.
 Furthermore, we just really like the balance of this compound bow with the stabilizer and the really solid back wall.
-This is just a great solidly built compound bow at great price.
+This is just a great solidly built compound bow at a great price.

 #2.Bear Archery Cruzer G2 Left Hand Bow